The anatomy the process editor

 The image below shows the main features of the Flowset process editor.

-The process editor consists of 5 main areas
+The process editor consists of 5 main areas:

-Toolbar
+A) Toolbar

 The toolbar may contain various controls depending on what you are doing with the process definition.